 In this chapter we understood how views can quickly become unmanageable with logical checks and formatting that is best handled elsewhere.
 When we first encountered the friction of these views, we manually mapped custom presentation models.
 This worked well, but is tedious and error prone.
 AutoMapper is an object-to-object mapper.
 It maps values from one object to another according to its configuration.
 We saw how to initialize and configure AutoMapper, how to follow the conventions, and learned the basics of leveraging AutoMapper hooks to globally apply formatting.

-In the next chapter, you will learn how to keep your controllers lightweight and them under control.
+In the next chapter, you will learn how to keep your controllers lightweight and under control.
 By striving to reduce duplication and eliminate developer friction, we'll craft small and targeted controller actions.